There’s plenty of fashion advice out there for Petites, but tall gals have their challenges too.

-Paul: Have you ever walked into a store just to find out it caters to tall women only?
-Neither have I. Tall women are an often forgotten a segment in the fashion industry.
-There are departments that cater to petite sizes, entire stores that focus on plus sizes, but you’ll rarely find one store, or one niche area in a department store where tall gals can go to get what they need.
+Paul: Have you ever walked into a store to find out it caters to tall women only?
+Neither have I. Tall women are an often forgotten segment in the fashion industry.
+Some departments cater to petite sizes, entire stores that focus on plus sizes, but you’ll rarely find one store or one niche area in a department store where tall gals can go to get what they need.

 But don’t be discouraged.
 There are a few tips and tricks that vertically gifted women can utilize to play up their assets.

 No matter what size you are, embrace the body you have!
-Focus on what you can do, and what flatters you most.
-So hear this, tall ladies – wear heels, play up your curves, and never be ashamed of your height.
+Focus on what you can do and what flatters you most.
+To hear this, tall ladies – wear heels, play up your curves, and never be ashamed of your height.

 One of the best things that you can do is break up your body into different parts.
-What this means is wearing one color on top and another on the bottom, or a solid jacket and printed skirt, and so on – strong contrasts are your friend.
-You don’t need to worry about creating the illusion of a longer frame, you already have it – so have fun with color and pattern!
+This means wearing one color on top and another on the bottom, or a solid jacket and printed skirt, and so on – strong contrasts are your friend.
+You don’t need to worry about creating the illusion of a longer frame; you already have it – so have fun with color and pattern!

-If you’re tall and curvy, enhance your natural assets with figure flattering styles that show off your waist and skim your womanly frame.
+If you’re tall and curvy, enhance your natural assets with figure-flattering styles that show off your waist and skim your womanly frame.
 If you’re tall and lean, you need to work a little harder to create that hourglass shape.
 A great place for you to pull focus is to your waist.
 Wear high-waisted pants, wide belts (even with dresses and skirts), and tops that end right at your waist.
-Doing this is another way to ‘break it up’, and also brings attention to the smallest part of your figure.
-And don’t be afraid to add a little volume with wide leg pants or a fuller skirt.
+Doing this is another way to ‘break it up and bring attention to your figure’s smallest part.
+And don’t be afraid to add a little volume with wide-leg pants or a fuller skirt.

 You know it’s happened.
-You try on a long sleeved shirt, and everything fits but the sleeves are too short.
-A simple trick is to just push up or roll your sleeves.
-It gives a little attitude to your look, and also keeps it from looking like your top shrunk in the wash.
+You try on a long-sleeved shirt, and everything fits, but the sleeves are too short.
+A simple trick is to push up or roll your sleeves.
+It gives a little attitude to your look and also keeps it from looking like your top shrunk in the wash.
 This works for button-down shirts, sweaters, long sleeve dresses, and even blazers.
 And if that doesn’t feel right, take control of your clothes and have the tailor hem the sleeves to a more purposeful-looking 3/4 sleeve length.

 If you’re ready to do some online shopping, check out these sites: